vanthao03596/fortify-limitless/README.md

 # Introduction

 **FortifyLimitless** is an unopinionated authentication starter, powered by [*Laravel Fortify*](https://github.com/laravel/fortify).
-It is completely unstyled -- on purpose -- and only includes a minimal amount of markup to get your project running quickly.
 This package can be used to start your project, or you can use the [*FortifyUi Preset Template*](https://github.com/zacksmash/fortify-ui-preset) which allows you to create your own preset that you can install with **FortifyUI**.

 ---